sbommakanti2/project-dec2025/crud-cloud-api/README.md

    curl -H "Authorization: Bearer $TOKEN" "$BASE_URL/items"
    ```

 If the ALB ever returns 503, run `aws ecs describe-services ...` and `aws logs tail /ecs/takehome-challenge-crud-api --region us-west-2` to see whether the new task is still booting or failing health checks.
+Most issues boil down to “forgot to push the Docker image” or “health checks haven’t turned green yet.”

 ---